-At the end of the day, an exotic mix of ingredients served globally throughout the year as a light combination of herbs & spices made in the form of tea is Kehwa.
+An exotic mix of ingredients served globally throughout the year as a light combination of herbs & spices made in the form of tea is Kehwa.

-How do Arabs have Qahwa
+How do Arabs have Qahwa?

 One of the most famous Arabian cuisines is Saudi Qahwa, Arabic Coffee.